Harvest for Health: A Variety of Cooking Classes and Innovative Programs

 This unique program gives our cancer patients and their caregivers the opportunity to increase their knowledge and improve their skills to better cope with their illness and its treatments.
 Held at the hospital’s Teaching Kitchen, it incorporates education and information about advances in the care and treatment of cancer as well as nutrition education, food appreciation activities (including healthy cooking classes and meal planning guidance) along with lifestyle programs, relaxation strategies (yoga and acupressure), and spiritual and emotional support.

 The program is led by J. Gregory Mears, MD, a Columbia University Irving Medical Center professor who practices at the hospital’s Cheryl R. Lindenbaum Comprehensive Cancer Center.
-The goal is to equip participant with skills to maintain a healthy lifestyle during and after treatment.
+The goal is to equip participants with skills to maintain a healthy lifestyle during and after treatment.